Skip to main content

 Making friends with the locals in Hong Kong

 This is a question that a lot of expats ask – where to meet locals who are receptive to Westerners.
-Many expats report that Hong Kong is one of the friendliest places that they’ve ever lived and they have yet to meet a strictly ‘non-receptive’ local.
-There are areas in the city where English is spoken almost universally, where educated Chinese citizens frequent and where the locals have an interest in other cultures.
+Many expats report that Hong Kong is one of the friendliest places that they’ve ever lived in, and they have yet to meet a strictly ‘non-receptive’ local.
+There are areas in the city where English is spoken almost universally, where educated Chinese citizens frequent and where the locals are interested in other cultures.
 Near Lan Kwai Fong is the Soho District; the area is popular with locals who have studied at international schools or abroad.
-The district is full of life, lots of food and music and a wide demographic mixing in a small space.
+The district is full of life, food, music, and a wide demographic mixing in a small space.
 Cafés and bars are open all day and well into the night.

 Three important cultural differences for dating in Hong Kong

 Culture is a big thing to expats, whether it’s holding onto your own or embracing a new one.
 In the synergy of nationality, religion and familiarity, it can be easy to get lost in the crossovers.
 Hong Kong is a forgiving place to live, very Westernised for the most part, but it holds a strong connection to its traditional culture.
-There are some important differences in the dating culture of Hong Kong, and if you’re intending to date locals then it would be wise to brush up on the local customs.
+There are some important differences in the dating culture of Hong Kong, and if you intend to date locals, then it would be wise to brush up on the local customs.

 Casual dating

 You might find the concept of ‘casual dating’ a little hard to come by in Hong Kong.
-While the Western style of dating might hold prominence for expats and the younger generation, it’s still far from being accepted in the traditional Chinese ‘dating scene’.
-Be careful with your commitments if you’re dating a Chinese partner; a few dates might not mean much in the UK or US, but in Hong Kong it can be an indication of unspoken commitment.
+While the Western dating style might hold prominence for expats and the younger generation, it’s still far from being accepted in the traditional Chinese ‘dating scene’.
+Be careful with your commitments if you’re dating a Chinese partner; a few dates might not mean much in the UK or US, but they can indicate an unspoken commitment in Hong Kong.

 Local lingo

 As an extension of this, conversation with locals in Hong Kong can be a very different experience.
-It’s not uncommon for Westerners to tell friends that they miss them, like them, love them even; but words are a lot more literal in traditional Chinese culture.
-If your Chinese partner tells you that they miss you or like you, they may have singled you out as a spouse.
+It’s not uncommon for Westerners to tell friends that they miss them, like them, and even love them, but words are much more literal in traditional Chinese culture.
+If your Chinese partner tells you they miss or like you, they may have singled you out as a spouse.

 Meeting parents

 Don’t let these cultural differences deter you from pursuing relationships with a Chinese partner – people in Hong Kong are almost universally friendly and fun.
-It’s a very unique city and the locals are a very unique people – beautiful inside and out.
+It’s a unique city, and the locals are unique and beautiful inside and out.

 Expat Health Insurance